Who is backing who? Tories nail colours to the mast in leadership contest

 “I’m backing him to be our next Prime Minister because he gets things done and delivers just like he did as Vaccines Minister.”

-Full list of supporters: Jonathan Gullis, David Johnston, Brandon Lewis, Michelle Donelan, Jesse Norman, Tobias Ellwood, Paul Scully, Amanda Milling, Mark Fletcher, Mark Jenkinson, Jack Brereton, Maggie Throup.
+Full list of supporters: Jonathan Gullis, David Johnston, Brandon Lewis, Michelle Donelan, Jesse Norman, Tobias Ellwood, Paul Scully, Amanda Milling, Mark Fletcher, Mark Jenkinson, Jack Brereton, Maggie Throup, Ben Everitt.

 Mr Hunt, who has held a number of cabinet positions such as health secretary, has been publicly backed by 10 of his Tory MP colleagues.